nilssass/2D-Sampling/README.md

 [https://github.com/smash-transport/smash-hadron-sampler/tree/master](https://github.com/smash-transport/smash-hadron-sampler/tree/master)

 ### Creating Rapidity and Spacetime Rapidity Spectra
-From the .oscar output of the sampler the dN/dy and dN/dEta spectra can be created with the `y_eta_spectra.py` script.
-Run the python script by passing 5 arguments
+From the .oscar output of the sampler the dN/dy and dN/dEta spectra can be created with the bash script `make_histograms.sh` which automatically calls the `y_eta_spectra.py` script with 5 arguments as
 ```
 python3 [path_to_script]/y_eta_spectra.py hist_min hist_max num_bins PATH_OSCAR PATH_OUTPUT
 ```